wbrawner/SimpleMarkdown/README.md

 * [ ] Better insert for tables/images/links
 * [ ] Quick-insert toolbar for common Markdown syntax characters

+## Building

+Using Android Studio is the preferred way to build the project.
+To build from the command line, you can run

+    ./gradlew assembleDebug

+### Firebase

+SimpleMarkdown makes use of Firebase for crash reports.
+To integrate with your own project, create a project from the [Firebase Console](https://console.firebase.google.com/) and enable Crashlytics support.
+Download the `google-services.json` file and place it in the `app/` directory.
+Additionally, you'll need another `google-services.json` file enabled for the `app.package.name.samsung` version of the app, placed in the `app/src/samsung/` directory.

 ## Contributing

 I'd love any contributions, particularly in improving the existing code.
 Please just fork the